-The sit flying side slide is a skill in itself that will be used in conjunction with other sit skills especially for moving around other flyers and positioning yourself within a group.
-Unlike the other basic sit flying moves, it is unlikely that you will have learned the basics of this skill during your progression so far but with having control of the other movements will be a straight forward skill to learn.
+The Sit Flying side slide is a skill in itself that will be used in conjunction with other Sit Fly skills especially for moving around other flyers and positioning yourself within a group.
+Unlike the other basic Sit Flying moves, it is unlikely that you will have learned the basics of this skill during your progression.
+However, with having control of the other movements such as turns and upward and downward movement, side slides will be a straight-forward skill to learn.
 The techniques outlined here will help to identify the specific areas of focus in order to create smooth side slides.

-Before you begin to learn sit-fly side-sliding, you will first need to be very comfortable in your neutral sit-fly position, off the net at moderate to fast wind speeds, with controlled turns, and with forward, backward, and up and down movements completed.
-At this point, it’s likely you will already know how to enter and exit the tunnel while sit-flying, but it is not required.
+Before you begin to learn Sit Fly Side Sliding, you will first need to be very comfortable in your neutral Sit Fly position, off the net at moderate to fast wind speeds, with controlled turns, and with forward, backward, and up and downward movements completed.
+At this point, it is likely you will already know how to enter and exit the tunnel while Sit Flying, but it is not required.

-You will begin sit-flying, off the net, at approximately waist level.
+You will begin Sit Flying off of the net, at approximately waist level.
 You should be close to one side of the tunnel and positioned so there is no doorway in the flight path of your side slide as this can present an obstacle.

 Technique and Drills